(July 18, 2018) George Forbes, missionary spokesperson, reflects on these four important aspects of missions today…

 Here are six main culprits: (more…)

-(January 20) Carol shares a revelation that leads to reaching out beyond ourselves…
+(January 20, 2018) Carol Round shares a revelation that leads to reaching out beyond ourselves…

 In 2013, the word ‘selfie’ gained international recognition when it was named the Oxford Dictionaries’ word of the year.